 Fulbright Egyptian Student Program – PhD Joint Supervision

-The program provides fully funded grants for students registered in Ph.D. programs at universities in Egypt to collect data and/or conduct research for their Ph.D. degrees under the joint supervision between a supervisor in Egypt and an American co-supervisor in the U.S. Candidates selected under this program spend up to one academic year at an American university to conduct doctoral dissertation research under the supervision of their American co-supervisor.
+The program provides fully funded grants for students registered in Ph.D. programs at universities in Egypt to collect data and/or conduct research for their Ph.D. degrees under the joint supervision between a supervisor in Egypt and an American co-supervisor in the U.S. Candidates selected under this program spend one academic year at an American university to conduct doctoral dissertation research under the supervision of their American co-supervisor.
 US co-supervisors for selected candidates attend the student’s Ph.D. thesis defense in Egypt (within two years following return of the student).